soulertsai/p5.js_practices/README.md

-# A repository for stuffs I have made
+# :rocket: A repository for stuffs I have made

 Jot down ideas in my mind.
 Write down the problems, solutions and what I've learned.